 The high cortisol symptoms can also be a result of the medication side effects.
 For instance, the intake of oral contraceptives increase level of cortisol in the blood.
 Corticosteroid medications can help in various body ailments such as arthritis, asthma, and certain cancers.
 If you take these medications at a high-level for a longer period, then they can result in increased levels of cortisol.

 The intake of steroid medications should never be stopped without gradual tapering.
 If you stop them all of a sudden, then your cortisol level can be decreased, which is also a terrible condition of the body.
 The reduced levels of cortisol can promote low blood pressure and blood sugar, even coma and death.

-The circulation of estrogen can also promote the high cortisol symptoms in your blood.
+The circulation of Estrogen Tablet can also promote the high cortisol symptoms in your blood.
 Estrogen therapy and pregnancy are some of the main conditions that can bring forth the high cortisol level in women.

 The Bottom Line

 High cortisol level is a common condition that can vary from time to time.
 It is a body’s way to fight against potential threats and dangers.
 However, when the level of the cortisol hormone increases for an extended period of time, it can impose some lasting adverse effects on your health.